HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 # Sizing guidance for rendering in a small-sized Kubernetes configuration

 This topic provides the details of the environments used for rendering in a small-sized Kubernetes configuration.
+Test results and recommendations for small configurations are provided.

-You can also find the test results and recommendations for small configurations on this page.
+You can also find details of the environments used for rendering with the upper limit in a single-node Kubernetes configuration.

 ## Methodology